techsimplenl/Counter/README.md

 COUNTER API SERVICE DOCKERIZED

- This readme file provides instructions on how to use the Flask application that is containerized using Docker.
-This containerized application allows you to easily deploy and run the Flask application in a consistent and isolated environment.
+This readme file provides instructions on how to use the api that is containerized using Docker.
+This containerized application allows you to easily deploy and run the counter application in a consistent and isolated environment.

+PREREQUISITES

+Before you begin, ensure that you have the following software installed on your machine:
+.
+Docker
+.
+Git